top of page

 Ableton Live Dry/Wet Knob - Blog Morphing by HydraTek

-I'm assuming that you must be well aware of what the dry/wet control is and does: it blends in percentage the mix between a dry, non processed version of a signal to its processed version (think of a reverbed signal for example) usually in a linear fashion.
-This is one of the simplest form of morphing if you think of it.
+I'm assuming that you must be well aware of what the dry/wet control is and does: it blends in percentage the mix between a dry, non-processed version of a signal to its processed version (think of a reverbed signal for example) usually in a linear fashion.
+This is one of the simplest forms of morphing if you think of it.

-When DJing, the crossfader, as the name suggests, can blend one track into an other and sometimes the software lets you select different curves of crossfading, not just linear.
+When DJing, the crossfader, as the name suggests, can blend one track into another other, and sometimes the software lets you select different curves of crossfading, not just linear.

 DJ Crossfader - Blog Morphing by HydraTek